Manila Dolomite Beach: Use of public funds

 Three senators also voiced their opposition to the project: Nancy Binay, Risa Hontiveros and Francis "Kiko" Pangilinan.
 Binay cited the lack of public consultation on the project, as well as the lack of study regarding the effects of the use of dolomite sands.
 Both Hontiveros and Pangilinan argued that the funds for the project should have been used on public health and relief goods instead.
 Akbayan filed a case with the Supreme Court to penalize the Department of Environment and Natural Resources for pursuing the project, but the petition was junked.
+Oceana Philippines said that the project "will be a total waste of people’s money".

 When asked about the criticism that the money spent on the project could have been better spent on the response to the COVID-19 pandemic, Presidential spokesman Harry Roque said that he did not "buy that argument" because caring for the people's mental health is also needed, pointing out that if people are to visit the beach, the mental health effects on them cannot be quantified.

-Laying of crush dolomite
+Laying of crushed dolomite

+The DENR's Mines and Geosciences Bureau approved the extraction of dolomite, while environment committee of the Cebu provincial board said it did not issue a permit to extract and transport dolomite to Manila Bay.
+The Cebu provincial board directed the Cebu Provincial Environment and Natural Resources Office to investigate.

 The University of the Philippines Marine Science Institute (MSI) disapproved of the laying of crushed dolomite sand for the creation of the beach, saying that this will not improve the water quality in Manila Bay and that a continuous replenishment of the sand would be expensive.
 The UP Institute of Biology said that using mangroves instead of crushed dolomite rock would be better for rehabilitation, adding that the International Union for Conservation of Nature prefers this as an effective nature-based solution.
 Undersecretary Antiporda did not agree with the suggestion of the UP Marine Science Institute, calling them paid hacks, and that being from a state university the state should not be paying them.
 Antiporda said that the government has paid UP "half a billion pesos" for consultations.
 Laura David, the director of UP MSI, said that the university charged the government just over 364 million pesos.
 Antiporda later apologized for his statement, calling UP's criticism "painful"; David accepted Antiporda's apology, and called the back and forth a "misunderstanding".